Sutter099/CS144-Computer-Network/writeups/lab2.md

 Remaining Bugs:
 []

-- Optional: I had unexpected difficulty with: [describe]
+- Optional: I had unexpected difficulty with: [boundary situation to take me so much time to debug]

 - Optional: I think you could make this lab better by: [describe]